vullioud/torpor/README.md

 ## How can you help ?

-Torpor is still in its infancy and despite numerous testing it is possible that bugs appears.
+Torpor is still in its infancy and despite numerous testing it is possible that bugs appear.
 You can help us by reporting bugs or request new features.